davidfauth/DocGraph-Page-Rank/README.md

 Mortar is a platform-as-a-service for Hadoop.
 With Mortar, you can run jobs on Hadoop using Apache Pig and Python without any special training.
 You create your project using the Mortar Development Framework, deploy code using the Git revision control system, and Mortar does the rest.

+# DocGraph Data

+The data we're using comes from [About DocGraph](http://notonlydev.com/docgraph/) headed up by [Fred Trotter](http://twitter.com/fredtrotter)
+You must have access to the DocGraph dataset in order to run this example.

+This example also relies on the National Provider Standard Identifier (NPI) file located [here](http://nppes.viva-it.com/NPI_Files.html) and the
+National Uniform Claim Committee (NUCC) Health Care Provider Taxonomy Code Set located [here](http://www.nucc.org/index.php?option=com_content&view=article&id=107&Itemid=132).

 # Getting Started

 This Mortar project calculates pageranks for the DocGraph data set.
 To run this example: